 Protocol Specification

-bleRPC uses a two-layer protocol stack on top of BLE GATT.
-The Command Layer wraps Protocol Buffers payloads with RPC metadata, and the Container Layer fragments them into MTU-sized packets for BLE transmission.
+bleRPC uses a layered protocol stack on top of BLE GATT.
+The Command Layer wraps Protocol Buffers payloads with RPC metadata, the optional Encryption Layer encrypts the serialized command, and the Container Layer fragments them into MTU-sized packets for BLE transmission.

 graph TD